Sydney venutre capital, startup, grand prix capital, about

 To GPC finding the right "driver" is just as important as the business model because we deal only with ventures to which we can "add value".
 Given the right driver and the right business our role is to hop on board as a mentor and navigator for the race.
 We not only put fuel in the tank but bring in the pit crew and the array of connections and services needed by any rapid growth business.

 The M.D. of GPC, Les Szekely B.A.
 LL.M.
-FAICD, is an active business angel, mentor, and M&A consultant.
-He started GPC in 2010 after a career of almost 30 years as a tax consulting partner and director with Horwaths Chartered Accountants and then Deloitte.
-He is the author of over a dozen books on taxation law, has been an active angel investor since 1999 and is currently a director of several early stage and maturing companies.
+FAICD, is an active business angel, mentor, and investor.
+He started GPC in 2010 after a career as a tax consulting partner and director with Horwaths Chartered Accountants and then Deloitte.
+He authored several books on taxation law and has been an active angel investor since 1999.
+Les is the Chairman of listed funds manager Microequities, a director of Siteminder, founder of the VC fund manager Equity Venture Partners and a director of several startups.
 His pro-bono involvements have included:

 Director 40K Home Foundation